 I have to place blogging first on this list because it is what I do and how I have grown my income significantly.
 I won’t be someone who tells you ‘blogging is easy’ and ‘you can make money your first month,’ because if you don’t know anything about starting a blog, there is a big learning curve in the beginning.
 At this point, I can start a blog and monetize it within a couple of weeks.

 However, it took a lot of research, courses, and trials to get where I am today.
 If you aren’t looking for a ‘quick fix,’ and truly want to build a business (because blogging IS a business), then this might be the work-at-home job for you.

 Another great way to monetize a blog is through affiliates.
 Affiliate Marketing simply means making a commission on a product or service when a reader makes a purchase through your link.
-Popular financial blogger, Michelle Schroedner-Gardner makes over $50,000 a month in affiliate income and has one of the most comprehensive (and beginner-friendly) courses out there, called Making Sense Of Affiliate Marketing.
+You can make a lot of money with afilliate marketing, just check out this income report.

 Perhaps you are a great writer but don’t want to deal with the hassle of maintaining a website or creating pins.
 Becoming a freelance writer is a great choice for you.
 The best thing about being a freelance writer is you get to work around your own schedule.

 You can make anywhere from $40,000 to $50,000 a year writing.
 In the beginning, you’ll likely be cold calling and applying for many gigs on sites like UpWork but once you establish a steady stream of clients, you will have a steady stream of income.